Introduction: Becoming a Friendly & Fair Teacher

 - Credits

-Friendly and Fair Teaching (FFT) enables teachers in Primary and Secondary schools to integrate the five perspectives of FFT, which are essential requirements for effective education.
+Friendly and Fair Teaching (FFT) enables teachers in Primary and Secondary schools to integrate the five perspectives of FFT, which are essential requirements for effective education, in their teaching practice.

 Friendly and Fair Teaching offers me a strategy for systematically identifying, reflecting on and solving problems.
-Together, FFT’s five perspectives form a model of teaching that can be used as a search tool to make sense of classroom events and to identify problems.
+Together, FFT’s five perspectives form a model of teaching.
+I use FFT as a search tool to make sense of classroom events and to identify problems.
 By applying FFT’s perspectives, my students engage constructively, take responsibility, enjoy going to school and gain self-confidence.

 To develop your professional practice, requires of you as a teacher a commitment to continuous reflection and contemplation.
-Reflection on what seems to work well and what doesn’t, and contemplation of changes that you might have to make in order to help your students learn more effectively.
+Reflection on what seems to work well and what does not, and contemplation of changes that you might have to make in order to help your students learn more effectively.

 In trying to make sense of this you start to think about how you can improve aspects of your practice.
-This can be challenging and requires courage (especially for older teachers who were not trained to do this).
-The benefits for pupils from this process can be immense, and you will get more satisfaction form your work.
+This can be challenging and requires courage (especially for older teachers who are not trained to do this).
+The benefits for students from this process can be immense, and you will get more satisfaction form your work.

 Introduction video